awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-To see a list of Amazon WorkMail resource types and their ARNs, see [Resources Defined by Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html#amazonworkmail-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify for the ARN of each resource, see [Actions, Resources, and Condition Keys for Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html)\.
+To see a list of Amazon WorkMail resource types and their ARNs, see [Resources defined by Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html#amazonworkmail-resources-for-iam-policies) in the *IAM User Guide*\.
+To learn with which actions you can specify for the ARN of each resource, see [Actions, resources, and condition keys for Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html)\.

-### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>
+### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 Amazon WorkMail does not provide any service\-specific condition keys, but it does support using the following global condition keys\.
 + `aws:CurrentTime`